DylanHobbs/react-blogger/README.md

 1. Clone the repo as a template
     - You can press the "Use This Template" button on the github page
     - Or use a tool like [Degit](https://github.com/Rich-Harris/degit) to clone the repo
-2. Create your own repo
+2. Create your own repo / clone
-    - You'll need to create your own repo on Github or Gitlab.
+    - If you used "Use This Template" on github you'll be taken to your new repo.
+You clone this to your local machine
-    - Just head over to the site and click "Add New Repo" and follow the instructions for "existing folder/repository"
+    - If you used Degit, just head over to the github/gitlab and click "Add New Repo" and follow the instructions for "existing folder/repository"
 3. Get it running locally
-    - Once you have your own personal repo cloned to your machine, get into that folder and run the following commands:
+    - Once you have your own personal repo cloned to your machine, get into that folder and run the below commands.
+Once done, you'll find the site at http://localhost:5173
-    - After that you should be able to see the site at http://localhost:5173 in your browser
 ```
 > npm i
 > npm run dev